Updated: Jun 3

 As a Holistic Nutritionist I understand that eating healthy doesn’t come intuitively to most people.
 There is an overwhelming amount of conflicting information on social media and the internet and my clients are often confused regarding what healthy eating really means.
 Please be mindful of the advice that you follow and first and foremost trust in the signs and symptoms of your own body.
 Your body is constantly trying to communicate with you regarding what it needs and I encourage you to tune in and listen.

 When it comes to healthy eating there are a few simple steps you can take now to start developing healthier eating habits.
 Just like anything else, new habits take a bit of time to learn, and you may need some guidance along the way, but it is well worth it in the end.
-After all we all want to feel full of energy to do the most we can with our lives and we all want to look our best!
+After all we all want to feel full of energy to do the most we can with our lives and look our best!
 Healthier eating can go a long way in supporting your digestion, mood, energy, clear skin, sleep and much more!

 Let’s get into my top tips to start eating healthier now!